So before we dive into the best barefoot shoes for your feet, let’s learn why shoes are so important for your health.

 Often, our feet end up doing a lot of compensating, resulting in an increased risk of developing deformities, ankle sprains, plantar fasciitis, Achilles pain or rupture, calf muscle strains, knee problems and more.

-Bare in mind as Advanced BioStructual Correction Chiropractors, the advice we give to find proper footwear is to supplement the benefits of the treatment. the treatment and the advice complement each other to give you the full benefits outlined below.
+Bare in mind as Advanced BioStructual Correction Practitioners, the advice we give to find proper footwear is to supplement the benefits of the treatment.
+The treatment and the advice complement each other to give you the full benefits outlined below.

 Why shoes are important

 When it comes to standing with good posture, your footwear plays a huge role.
 Did you know that humans have not been wearing rubber-soled shoes very long?
-We are at our best being barefooted or with minimal leather/cotton sandal type footwear, so at least when you are at home, we recommend trying this.
+We are at our best being barefooted or with minimal leather/cotton sandal type footwear or just socks, so at least when you are at home, we recommend trying this.

 Outside, in a modern, city environment you need shoes; the ground is too hard and cold to go barefoot.
 However, a shoe with a sole that is either too thick, too stiff or too soft will take away your foot’s ability to feel the ground, maintain balance, propel you and change direction.

 So, a shoe that mimics a barefoot feeling with a thin, flat, flexible sole is the best barefoot shoe.